shyamvis/ACT-COVID-Ontology/inclusion-criteria.md

 ### Inclusion criteria

-A patient with any one of these codes should be included in the COVID-19 patient set
+A patient with one or more of these codes

+ICD-10 code of B97.29 (Other coronavirus as the cause of diseases classified elsewhere) on or after 01/01/2020

 ICD-10
 U07.1